wilsonfrantine/R101/README.md

 # R101
-This is a series of exercises to learn R with fun.
+This is a series of exercises to learn (or not) R with fun.
 So, lets go!!!